1aurend/ll-docs/ffprobe/howToSimpleFfprobe.md

 ## Next Challenge!

 Now try accessing some specific data about your video and logging to the console just that piece of info.
-For example, if you log output.streams.duration, your log could read something like this:
+For example, if you set a variable to = *output.streams.duration*, your log could read something like this:

     The video's duration is xxx.